virat-raghav/Automated-Threat-Detection-and-Incident-Response-using-Wazuh-Shuffle-and-TheHive/README.md

     https://<your_ubuntu_server_ip>
     ```

-    Log in using the default credentials.
+    Login using the default credentials.

 5. Deploy a New Agent (Windows Client)